Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Low inconclusiveness: achievability from sequential hypothesis testing

 The full statement of Proposition~\ref{prop:highprob_exponents} in the main text will then follow by combining the achievability result above with the converse shown in Corollary~\ref{cor:strong_converse_for_highconc}, which tells us that for any sequence of tests satisfying

 it must hold that

 This can also be thought of as a consequence of the strong converse property of the quantum Stein's lemma~\cite{ogawa_2000}.
-The achievability by measurements discussed in Proposition~\ref{prop:highprob_exponents} is shown in Proposition~\ref{lem:blocking_lemma}.
+The achievability by measurements discussed in Corollary~\ref{cor:single_measurement_sequence} is shown in Proposition~\ref{lem:blocking_lemma}.

 The construction of the tests in Proposition~\ref{prop:fullstatement_sequential} is based on the adaptive sequential hypothesis testing protocol of Ref.~\cite{li_2022}.
 We discuss the definition of the protocol and investigate its structure below.
 For completeness, we provide a self-contained proof of its asymptotic properties that is based on~\cite{li_2022}.